 The title is both lame and good.
 I'm sure as time goes on I'll have multiple opportunities to change it.
 For now this project shall remain A Love Story.

-The first chapter below, as I mentioned above, is very roughly edited.
+The chapters are very roughly edited.
 Please forgive any issues.
 And enjoy.

 Eight Years Ago

 “Third and six, Warriors stalled on their thirty-six.
 Five minutes left to play, fourth quarter.
 Comin’ to you live from Warrior Stadium.
 The story of the game is this: the third-ranked UCLA Bruins have owned the line of scrimmage for most of the game, at least where and when it counts.”